rhernandvel/ViromeXplore/README.md

 The workflows are implemented in [Nextflow](https://www.nextflow.io/), and additionally only [Docker](https://www.docker.com/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/quick_start.html) are needed to run ViromeXplore.
 Installation and usage details are provided below.

+## :books: Tutorial Available

+You can find a complete **tutorial** on our [Read the Docs site](https://viromexplore.readthedocs.io).

+The tutorial includes:

+- :test_tube: A walkthrough using a demo dataset
+- :framed_picture: Examples of main results and output files
+- :wrench: Troubleshooting tips
+- :bulb: Additional useful information

 ## :twisted_rightwards_arrows: Workflows
 ViromeXplore contains the following workflows that can be used in different combinations according to the user’s needs: